SilentCircle/apns_erlv3/doc/apns_erlv3_session.md

 <ul class="definitions"><li><code>FsmRef = <a href="#type-fsm_ref">fsm_ref()</a></code></li><li><code>ReplyPid = pid()</code></li><li><code>Opts = <a href="#type-send_opts">send_opts()</a></code></li><li><code>Callback = <a href="#type-send_callback">send_callback()</a></code></li><li><code>Result = <a href="#type-async_send_reply">async_send_reply()</a></code></li></ul>

 Asynchronously send notification in `Opts` with user-defined callback function.
-If `id` is not provided in `Opts`, generate a UUID.
+If `id` is not provided in `Opts`, generate a UUID and use that instead.

 When the request has completed, invoke the user-defined callback function.